-Course e outcomes (CO): On successful completion of this course, the students will be able to: CO1 Students will be taught about carbon fixing pathways, oxidative pathways.
+Course outcomes (CO): On successful completion of this course, the students will be able to:

+CO1 Students will be taught about carbon-fixing pathways and oxidative pathways.
 CO2 Enhance knowledge of students about nitrogen fixation and translocation of photosynthates.
-CO3 structure and role of amino acids and proteins their biosynthesis and their modification into specific structure.
-CO4 will gain the knowledge on nucleic acids, their synthesis and regulation, fatty acids their types and synthesis.
+CO3 Structure and role of amino acids and proteins their biosynthesis and their modification into specific structures.
+CO4 Will gain knowledge on nucleic acids, their synthesis and regulation, and fatty acids their types and 04 synthesis.